Learn the differences between SMS and MMS texts along with ways to combine them for the best marketing and messaging.

 Don’t take our word for it, though.
 Check out these SimpleTexting customers who got amazing results using MMS.

-SMS messages are also great for campaigns where you’re bringing contacts in using a keyword.
+SMS messages are great for campaigns where you’re bringing contacts in using a keyword.

 A keyword is simply a short word or phrase that contacts can text to your number to agree to receive texts from you.
 If you’re expecting a lot of new contacts, using SMS for your confirmation message can help keep your costs low.